ldaley/remote-control/doc/manual/src/chapters/020-client.md

 ### All Classes Must Be Available To The Server

 With the exception of the command closure and any closures defined inside it, any classes used inside the command must be available to the server.
-If a command closure does use a class that is not available to the server, either a `java.lang.ClassNotFoundException` or `java.lang.NoClassDefFoundError` (depending on how the class is used) will be thrown on the server (which results in a `groovyx.remote.client.RemoteException` being thrown on the client).
+If a command closure does use a class that is not available to the server, either a `java.lang.ClassNotFoundException` or `java.lang.NoClassDefFoundError` (depending on how the class is used) will be thrown on the server (which results in a `io.remotecontrol.client.RemoteException` being thrown on the client).

 This means that closures defined outside of the command closure (that are not available to the server) cannot be used even if they are in lexical scope.
 This means the following will not work.